 3. Data Analysis:

-Data analysis is the process of inspecting, cleaning, and modeling data to discover useful information and support decision-making.
-In affiliate marketing, it helps you understand your audience better, optimize your campaigns, and evaluate your performance.
+Data analysis inspects, cleans, and models data to discover useful information and support decision-making.
+Affiliate marketing helps you better understand your audience, optimize your campaigns, and evaluate your performance.

 Google Analytics and Excel: